-All persons wanting to apply or reapply to the Ohlone College Registered Nursing Program must attend one of the Fall 2013 or Spring 2014 Registered Nursing orientation sessions.
+All persons wanting to apply or reapply to the Ohlone College Registered Nursing Program must attend one of the Fall 2014 or Spring 2015 mandatory Registered Nursing orientation sessions.

 Ohlone College offers a Registered Nurse Associate in Science degree accredited by the Accreditation Commission for Education in Nursing (ACEN) [formerly known as the National League for Nursing Accrediting Commission (NLNAC)] and the California Board of Registered Nurses (BRN).

 Students who successfully complete the Registered Nursing Program are eligible for the Associate in Science (AS) degree, and qualify to take the National Council Licensure Examination for registered nurses (NCLEX-RN) which leads to licensure as a registered nurse (RN).

 With help from corporate, public and private sponsors the Ohlone College Registered Nursing Program has been able to actively address the regional nursing shortage, increasing the number of graduates by 36%.
 Through the support of the community, Ohlone College has been instrumental in mitigating the critical nursing shortage in the region.

 The California Board of Registered Nurses (BRN) in August 2005 commended the Ohlone College Registered Nursing Program for “Innovation and Leadership”.